software-mansion/protostar/website/docs/tutorials/06-deploying/02-migrations/call.md

     ...
     ...
 ```
-Calls a StarkNet contract without affecting the state.
+Calls a StarkNet contract without affecting the StarkNet's state.

 :::tip
 You can provide `inputs` as a dictionary to use [data transformer](./README.md#data-transformer).